ash47/TheyAreBillionsModKit/README.md

 # Tools

+## Map Editor
+ - The map editor allows you to edit save files
+ - You can use the map editor in your browser [here](https://ash47.github.io/TheyAreBillionsModKit/MapEditorHtml/)
+ - Simply load in a save file, and the editor will let you edit it

 ## MethodInjector

  - This tool is used to inject custom code into the memory of the game without modifying the actual executable itself.